- The Ministry

 - Career Opportunities

-Greece supports firmly the promotion of a demilitarization process in the Korean peninsula, in the framework of the United Nations, via dialogue for as peaceful settlement of the issues in the area.
+Greece supports firmly the promotion of a denuclearization process in North Korea, in the framework of the United Nations, via dialogue and the peaceful settlement of the pending issues in the area.

 There is minimal activity in the area of bilateral economic exchanges, which are discouraged due to the existing international sanctions against the Democratic People’s Republic of Korea [SC Resolutions 1718 (2006), 1874 (2009), 2087 (2013) and 2094 (2013)].